-Virginia Democrat Attacks Prosecutors Over Assault Weapons Ban Enforcement
+Virginia Democrat Demands Prosecutors Enforce Assault Weapons Ban

 Key Details

-- Salim proposed an assault weapons ban in Virginia and demanded prosecutors enforce it
+- Salim introduced an assault weapons ban proposal and demanded prosecutor compliance.

 Why It Matters for Gun Owners